All Electric and Hybrid Electric Drive by Mike Gunning

 Disadvantage of electric motor:

-• Limited power storage facilities in the heavy batteries impact range
+• Limited energy storage density in the batteries impact range

 Internal Combustion Engine (ICE)

 The ICE is a complex machine with many moving parts.